 Born during a time when our country seeks healing amid persistent calls to dismantle systemic racism, this exhibit seeks to highlight the diversity of women of color in the nation’s defense.
 Across the decades and for all the challenges, women of color still found meaning and value in serving in uniform despite the military’s shortcomings and history of systemic discrimination on multiple fronts—from race, gender, ethnicity and national origin, to sexual orientation and gender identity.

 Visit the Military Women's Memorial

-Reserve your free memorial tickets to experience not only this exhibit but the many exhibits and displays that tell the stories of servicewomen throughout American history.
+Memorial entrance is free.
+Join us to experience not only this exhibit but the many exhibits and displays that tell the stories of servicewomen throughout American history.

 The “Color of Freedom” can be explored virtually!
 Visit the virtual exhibit to learn about some of the many women of color who continue to pave the way for equality.

 Download Free Educational Resources